MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P04-Building-The-Post-Cell/content.md

 We'll use the view that comes with the cell, labeled `Content View` in Storyboard, as the cell's **background**; so leave that transparent.
 We'll add a new UIView which will act as a **container** for all the views that will display information about the product.

+# Add UIView to Cell

 > [action]
-> Drag a UIView into the prototype cell and Pin it on all 4 sides of the `Content View`.
+> Drag a UIView into the prototype cell and pin it on all 4 sides of the `Content View`.
 You can make sure it's constaining to the `Content View` by clicking the down arrow in the Add New Constraints window.
 > ![Constraints](assets/00_constraints-to-uiview.png)

+# Add Labels & Constraints to Cell

 Now we can add the necessary labels.
 Let's start with the **name label**